-14. The partners acknowledge that Section 1101 of the Bipartisan Budget Act of 2015 (Bipartisan 2015 Act), Pub.L.
+14. The partners acknowledge that §1101 of the Bipartisan Budget Act of 2015 (Bipartisan 2015 Act), Pub.L.
 No. 114-74, 129 Stat.
-583, effective for all partnership tax returns filed for partnership tax years beginning after December 31, 2017, repeals the existing partnership audit rules in Subchapter C of Chapter 63 of the Code and replaces them with a new partnership audit and tax collection system that, subject to certain exceptions, will impose liability for federal income tax (as well as penalties, additions to tax and interest) attributable to an adjustment to the Partnership's income, gain, loss, deduction, and credit (and any partner's distributive share thereof) on the Partnership rather than its partners. (a) All Code Section references in this Section 14 are to the partnership audit provisions of Subchapter C of Chapter 63 of the Code as amended by the Bipartisan 2015 Act and in effect for any relevant Partnership taxable year (such provisions, together with applicable Treasury Regulations and other IRS guidance, are referred to herein as the "New Audit Rules").
-As used below, the term "reviewed year" means the Partnership's taxable year to which the item being adjusted relates, and the term "adjustment year" means the Partnership's taxable year (i) in which a decision of a court becomes final in a petition for readjustment proceeding brought under Section 6234 of the amended Code, (ii) in which a request for administrative adjustment is made by the Partnership under Section 6227 of the amended Code, or (iii) in any other case, in which a notice of final partnership adjustment is mailed under Section 6231 of the amended Code.
+584, applies to the Partnership's tax returns.

+(a) All Code Section references in this Section 14 are to the partnership audit provisions of Subchapter C of Chapter 63 of the Code as amended by the Bipartisan 2015 Act and in effect for any relevant

+Partnership taxable year (such provisions, together with applicable Treasury Regulations and other IRS guidance, are referred to herein as the "New Audit Rules").
+As used below, the term "reviewed year" means the Partnership's taxable year to which the item being adjusted relates, and the term "adjustment year" means the Partnership's taxable year (i) in which a decision of a court becomes final in a petition for readjustment proceeding brought under Section 6234 of the Code, (ii) in which a request for administrative adjustment is made by the Partnership under Section 6227 of the Code, or (iii) in any other case, in which a notice of final partnership adjustment is mailed under Section 6231 of the Code.

-(b) Unless directed to do otherwise by a Partners Decision, the Partnership shall (i) if eligible, elect to have the New Audit Rules not apply to the Partnership and (ii) not elect to have the New Audit Rules apply to the Partnership before its general effective date under the Code.
+(b) Unless directed to do otherwise by a Partners Decision, the Partnership shall if eligible, elect to have the New Audit Rules not apply to the Partnership.

-(c) The Partnership shall designate the Tax Matters partner as the partnership representative (the Partnership Representative) under Section 6223 of the amended Code so long as it qualifies as a partnership representative thereunder or until removal of such person as the Partnership Representative by a "Partners Decision."
+The Partnership shall designate the Tax Matters partner as the (c) partnership representative (the "Partnership Representative") under Section 6223 of the Code so long as it qualifies as a partnership representative thereunder or until removal of such person as the Partnership Representative by a "Partners Decision."
 As used herein, a "Partners Decision" shall mean a vote by [approval requirement].
 If there is no Partnership Representative, then the new Partnership Representative shall be designated by Partners Decision.
 Subject to the provisions of this Section 14, the Partnership Representative shall have all the powers and authority of a partnership representative under the New Audit Rules and shall represent the Partnership.
 The Partnership Representative shall provide to the partners prompt notice of any communication to or from, or agreements with, any federal, state, or local tax authority regarding any Partnership tax return or other Partnership tax matter, including a summary of the provisions thereof.
 As used herein the term "Code" shall mean the Internal Revenue Code of Internal Revenue Code of 1986, as amended from time to time.